-MPs back £12bn-a-year tax hike for NHS but warning of doctor and nurse shortages
+MPs back £12bn-a-year tax hike for NHS amid warning of doctor and nurse shortages

-MPs back £12bn-a-year tax hike for NHS and social care but warning of doctor and nurse shortages
+MPs back £12bn-a-year tax hike for NHS and social care amid warning of doctor and nurse shortages

-Just 6 Tory MPs oppose levy at second reading – while Jeremy Hunt warns government will have to ‘relax all immigration requirements’ to find staff
+Just six Tory MPs oppose levy at second reading – while Jeremy Hunt warns government will have to ‘relax all immigration requirements’ to find staff

-The £12bn-a-year tax hike to rescue the NHS and social care has been backed by MPs, but ministers were warned they will have to “relax all immigration requirements” to make the plan a reality.
+The £12bn-a-year tax hike to rescue the NHS and social care has been backed by MPs, but ministers were warned they would have to “relax all immigration requirements” to make the plan a reality.

-In a highly unusual move, the health and social care levy will clear all its Commons stages in a single day, even though the National Insurance rise will not kick in until next April.
+In a highly unusual move, the health and social care levy is expected to clear all its Commons stages in a single day, even though the national insurance rise will not kick in until next April.

-Just 6 Conservative MPs opposed the legislation at its second reading, only one more than in a first vote on a motion last week – despite several voicing strong opposition.
+Just six Conservative MPs opposed the legislation at its second reading, only one more than in the first vote on the motion last week – despite several voicing strong opposition.

-One Tory, John Baron, said he could not support a Bill that would “cost jobs” while also lowering pay and resulting in higher prices.
+One Tory MP, John Baron, said he could not support a bill that would “cost jobs” while also lowering pay and resulting in higher prices.

-John Redwood, a former Cabinet minister, warned of the tax increase: “This is too soon, government, to start breaking the economy.
+John Redwood, a former cabinet minister, said of the tax increase: “This is too soon ... to start breaking the economy.
 The growth rate almost disappeared in the last month.”

 And another Conservative backbencher, Craig Mackinlay, said: “My sadness is we are just reaching for the tax lever.
 That’s not what Conservatives do.
 We are going to end up with a tax take at the highest level of GDP for 70 years.”

-Jeremy Hunt, the former Tory health secretary, criticised Labour and the Liberal Democrats for refusing to back the tax rise – but warned a “workforce plan” was also needed.
+Jeremy Hunt, the Conservative former health secretary, criticised Labour and the Liberal Democrats for refusing to back the tax rise – but warned that a “workforce plan” was also needed.

 “If you put an extra £8bn into the NHS but you don’t have £8bn worth of additional doctors and nurses to do the extra treatments, the risk is that that money will hit the ground without touching the sides,” he told ministers.